Multi-objective Reinforcement Learning with Nonlinear Preferences: Provable Approximation for Maximizing Expected Scalarized Return: Introduction

 Markov Decision Processes (MDPs) model goal-driven interaction with a stochastic environment, typically aiming to maximize a scalar-valued reward per time-step through a learned policy.
 Equivalently, this formulation asks the agent to maximize the expected value of a \emph{linear} function of total reward.
 This problem can be solved with provable approximation guarantees in polynomial time with respect to the size of the MDP \cite{kearns02,brafman03,auer08,azar17,agarwal21}.

 We extend this framework to optimize a \emph{nonlinear} function of vector-valued rewards in multi-objective MDPs (MOMDPs), aiming to maximize expected \emph{welfare} $\mathbb{E}[W(\mathbf{r})]$ where $\mathbf{r}$ is a total reward vector for $d$ objectives.
 We note that this function is also called the \textit{utility} or the \textit{scalarization} function within the multi-objective optimization literature \cite{hayes23}.
-Unlike deep neural networks used for large state spaces which uses nonlinear function approximators, our nonlinearity lies entirely in the objective function.
+Unlike the deep neural networks commonly used as function approximators for large state spaces, our nonlinearity lies entirely in the objective function.

 \paragraph{Motivation.} Nonlinear welfare functions capture richer preferences for agents, such as fairness or risk attitudes.
 For example, the Nash Social Welfare function $\left(W_{\text{Nash}}(\mathbf{r}) = \left(\prod_{i} r_i\right)^{1/d}\right)$ reflects a desire for fairness or balance across objectives and diminishing marginal returns \cite{caragiannis19}.
 Even single-objective decision theory uses nonlinear utility functions to model risk preferences, like risk aversion with the Von Neumann-Morgenstern utility function \cite{VNM47}.